dawickizer/expo/README.md

     - Follow steps for creating a device
 - `npx expo start`
 - Navigate to the Android Studio Emulator by pressing the `a` key in your terminal session
+- **Note:** If you spin the frontend down (ctrl+c) and later spin it back up again with `npx expo start` and then try to press the `a` key to bring up the Android emulated device it will not work.
+To solve this you will need to close out of the app manually on the device or cold boot the device.
+This is because the device seems to maintain a stale state of the Expo Go App.
+You can restart the app by swiping it up and off the screen, or you can cold boot the device by going into Android Studio>More Actions>Virtual Device Manager, locate your device, click the "...", click "Cold Boot Now".
 - Android Emulator Setup Docs: https://docs.expo.dev/workflow/android-studio-emulator/

 ## Conclusion